hack4impact-uiuc/kids-save-ocean/README.md

 ## A sustainability project accelerator 🚀

-We will create an online platform that helps youth (as a primary target in a wider audience) both understand sustainability issues and build real-life solutions: ones that can be used as best-practice models by others around the world.
+FateMaker will be platform designed to guide students through solving sustainability issues by coaching them through the Human-Centered Design process and helping them build real-life solutions.
+These projects will be posted on the platform so that other users can provide feedback or use them for inspiration as best-practice models to solve their own sustainability issues.
+FateMaker will be both fun and informational for its users, helping to inspire and empower a future generation of changemakers.

-The platform will be gamified, incorporating an engine of the world's most powerful solution-building approaches (human-centered design and Silicon Valley business strategies) to empower young people to help protect our planet and its future.
+## Kids Save Ocean

-## Nonprofit Background
+Kids Save Ocean is an environmental nonprofit aiming to empower children to have their voices heard in the discussion about the planet's environment.
+So far, their efforts have been focused on developing FateChanger, an app which educates and allows students to interact with their local government and other institutions to bring about policy change.
+With FateChanger launching in early 2020, FateMaker will be Kids Save Ocean's next application, with initial release targeted for Summer 2020.

 ## Team